ReedRawlings/spendless/SpendLess/implementationplan.md

    - ⏭️ Dashboard configuration: Paywall design and events in Superwall dashboard
    - ⏭️ Testing: Purchase flow, restore purchases, subscription status checks

+   **Current Implementation Behavior (from logs):**
+   - ✅ Paywall trigger flow after onboarding is working:
+     - App checks subscription status (`hasProAccess = false` for non-subscribers)
+     - Superwall configuration is lazy-loaded (starts as `false`, then configures when needed)
+     - Superwall successfully configures when paywall is about to be shown
+     - Event `campaign_trigger` is registered to trigger the paywall
+   - 📝 Note: Event name is `campaign_trigger` (not `onboarding_complete` as originally planned)
+     - Ensure Superwall dashboard has a paywall attached to the `campaign_trigger` event

 6. **Implement Notification System**
    - Waiting list reminders (Day 2, 4, 6, 7)
    - Streak celebration notifications